Family Christian Counseling Center

 Equine Assisted Therapy

 Deanna Wahlheim is trained in EAGALA Equine Assisted Psychotherapy.
 Equine therapy is a collaborative approach consisting of a client/clients, mental health professional, equine specialist and one or more horses.
 There is no riding involved, rather the interaction is with horses on the ground.
-The equine therapy sessions are held at United Farms in Phoenix, AZ.
+The equine therapy sessions are held at Sunburst Rescue Farm in Glendale, AZ.
 The Family Christian Counseling Center offers this treatment modality which is an experiential form of psychotherapy where horses are involved in the sessions.
 “Experiential” means that you will be involved in hands-on experiences with the horses designed to reflect things going on in your life.

 Come meet our amazing team!